opencog/cogserver/README.md

   faster, lower latency/higher throughput, and infinitely more stable;
   its free of lockups, hangs and crashes.
 It's fast.

-* A JSON-style interface, useful for creating javascript-powered visualizers and user interfaces.
+* A JSON-style interface, useful for creating JavaScript-powered visualizers and user interfaces.
 Suitable for people who are more comfortable working with JSON.